finnbar/isomer/README.md

 what is this?
 =====

-quick paced isometric multiplayer rougelike duel
+quick paced isometric multiplayer rougelike duel (much local multiplayer wow)

+disclaimer
+=

+the block graphics come from an unknown google images source the stairs and obstacle graphics are the block graphic, but modified the player graphics are from the Open Bundle and are by Kenney

+doge version:

+much graphics
+such not ownership
+wow.